 Estimate and commit to the hours you have to build the course-- including how long it will take for you to learn how to do this.
 Are you already proficient with Canvas, Camtasia, OERs, textbook publisher resources, etc.?
 Do you already have multiple course activities in our course in addition to your lectures?
 Set aside time each week to build the course.
 Creating a timeline is the most efficient way to map out your course.
-For example, if you have not used Moodle or do not use a lot of technology, you'll need to learn this before actually creating the course's online components.
+For example, if you have not used Canvas or do not use a lot of technology, you'll need to learn this before actually creating the course's online components.

 Have you ever taken an online or hybrid course before?

 We strongly encourage instructors interested in teaching online to have this process modeled for them.
 CETL offers grants to take online Quality Matters (QM) or Quality Online Learning and Teaching (QOLT) training.
 These are immersive experiences that help instructors appreciate what it’s like to be an online student.
 QM and QOLT are course development programs delivered online that will model an online experience for you and help you to design the elements necessary to deliver a quality course.
 For more information on these initiatives.
 Please contact CETL when you are ready to take a QOLT or QM workshop.

 Use a Canvas course template.